No products in the cart

 AICAR and the Heart

 One study aimed to investigate the mechanisms potentially involved in promoting myocardial glycogenolysis through the activation of AMPK.[5]
-The experiments were apparently conducted using isolated working hearts from halothane-anesthetized murine models.
+The experiments were conducted using isolated working hearts from halothane-anesthetized murine models.
 The hearts were perfused in the absence or presence of AICAR, an adenosine analog suggested to activate AMPK and potentially penetrate cells.
-The researchers observed that AICAR potentially increased glycogen degradation (glycogenolysis) in the myocardium, while glycogen synthesis apparently remained unaffected.
-This finding apparently suggests that AMPK activation potentially plays a specific role in glycogenolysis.
-Additionally, AICAR apparently increased the levels of myocardial 5-aminoimidazole-4-carboxamide 1-beta-d-ribofuranotide (ZMP), which is the active intracellular form of AICAR.
-However, AICAR did not alter the apparent activity of glycogen synthase (GS) and glycogen phosphorylase (GP) when measured in tissue homogenates, nor did it apparently affect the levels of glucose-6-phosphate and adenine nucleotides in freeze-clamped tissue.
+The researchers observed that AICAR appeared to have increased glycogen degradation (glycogenolysis) in the myocardium, while glycogen synthesis apparently remained unaffected.
+This finding suggests that AMPK activation may potentially play a specific role in glycogenolysis.
+Additionally, AICAR appeared to have increased the levels of myocardial 5-aminoimidazole-4-carboxamide 1-beta-d-ribofuranotide (ZMP), which is the active intracellular form of AICAR.
+However, AICAR did not appear to alter the activity of glycogen synthase (GS) and glycogen phosphorylase (GP) when measured in tissue homogenates, nor did it apparently affect the levels of glucose-6-phosphate and adenine nucleotides in freeze-clamped tissue.
 This finding potentially suggests that ZMP may hypothetically allosterically activate GP, potentially leading to glycogenolysis in the intact murine model heart.[5]

 AICAR and Insulin Resistance

-Insulin resistance is considered to result from reduced sensitivity of muscles to insulin and increased uptake in the fatty tissues, which also leads to increased levels of inflammation.
+Insulin resistance is considered to result from reduced sensitivity of muscles to insulin and increased uptake in the fatty tissues, which may also lead to increased levels of inflammation.
 This process results in raised insulin and blood glucose levels.
 The suppression of inflammation results in increased insulin sensitivity with improved glucose homeostasis.
 AICAR may improve insulin sensitivity and lipid metabolism via its possible anti-inflammatory role in different metabolic pathways.
-In diabetic murine models, AICAR was observed to reduce blood glucose levels without weight changes[6].
-AICAR appears to mimic the effect that physical activity has on glucose uptake by muscles.
-It has the potential to upregulate the GLUT-4 receptors on muscles that are prime transporters involved in glucose uptake.
+In diabetic murine models, AICAR was observed to reduce blood glucose levels without registering weight changes[6].
+AICAR appears to mimic the action that physical activity may induce in glucose uptake by muscles.
+Researchers suggest that it has the potential to upregulate the GLUT-4 receptors on muscles that are prime transporters involved in glucose uptake.

 AICAR and Cancer